Musoye/DegensArena/backend/API.md

 }
 Response -> will return the updated information

+### Current Standings on the token position Table

+GET /tokens/table -> Will return the result from the highest to lowest and it will be top 100

+### Credits

+NB: Data for wallet_address to credit for winnig battles

+#### Get all Credits

+GET /credits

+Response -> all credits

+#### Get all transactions by status can either be pending of paid

+GET /credits?status=x where x can either be pending or paid

+Response -> all credits that satisfy x

+#### Get a credit by battle_id

+GET /credits?battle_id=x where x is the battle id you are looking

+Response -> the credits with the battle id will e returned

+#### Get a credit by id

+GET /creditss/:id where id will be id of the credit Response -> The credit will be returned if exist

+#### Update a credit by id

+PUT /credits/:id where id will be id of the credit

+it is onlt status that can be updated. you don't need to press anyting just trigger it. the status will be updated to paid.
+Response -> The credit will be updated if exist

 This document provides a comprehensive guide for testing the API endpoints using Python's requests module or other such module.
 Each section covers a different aspect of the API, including tokens, battles, transactions and summaries, with examples for creating, retrieving, and updating records.